nico935/Deep-Learning-for-Macro/README.md

 ---

-# Deep Learning Project
+# Deep Learning Project: Partial Differential Equation Solving for Economic Growth Model

 ## Overview

 This project explores the application of deep learning techniques to solve a classic economic growth model, from Brock and Mirman (1972).
-The approach follows and adapts methods from Azinovic et al. (2022), utilizing neural networks to approximate the solution to the model.
+The approach adapts methods from Azinovic et al. (2022), utilizing neural networks to approximate the solution to the model.

 ## Summary